leotiger/grav-plugin-backup-manager/README.md

 You can customize the backup process for your instance in the settings of the plugin.
-Backup Manager facilitates a test mode that allows you to adapt "THE MOTHER OF ALL BACKUPS FOR GRAV" (a joke) to your environment, low resources: you restrict: you need support, just stuff all into a partial "config backup", etc... configs are important for support...
-It does not include php status right now but it will for the config scope.
+Backup Manager facilitates a test mode that allows you to adapt "THE MOTHER OF ALL BACKUPS FOR GRAV" (a joke) to your environment, low resources, you control, you restrict.
+With scopes you dispose of predefined backup sets.
+If you need support, just stuff all into a partial "config backup" by using the "Config" scope.
+Backup Manager packs now all your configurations, the content of the root folder and a file with the phpinfo into a backup archive.

+Existing backup scopes:

+* admin
+* defaults
+* config
+* pages
+* user
+* media
+* images
+* audio
+* video
+* log
+* plugins
+* themes
+* imagecache
+* cache
+* data
+* system

+Defined purging scopes:

+* purge
+* purgeall
+* purgepartial
+* purgetests
+* purgepages
+* purgeimages
+* purgemedia
+* purgethemes
+* purgedata
+* purgeplugins
+* purgeconfig
+* purgesystem
+* purgefailed

+The default purge context runs during every backup process and works on the basis of your settings for the Backup Manager for capacity and the days you want to keep backups.

 ## Installation